k7o/pacman-packages/README.md

 - Arch Wiki: PKGBUILD — https://wiki.archlinux.org/title/PKGBUILD
 - makepkg — https://wiki.archlinux.org/title/Makepkg
 - repoctl (project repository / man page) — check your distribution's packaging or upstream GitHub.

-If you want, I can:

-- Add a short example `PKGBUILD` for one of the packages in this tree.
-- Add a small script to build all `PKGBUILD` files under the repo and collect outputs into `out/`.